Jamal Khashoggi’s Murder ‘Premeditated,’ Says Saudi Prosecutor As CIA Head Gina Haspel Hears Audio Recording

 Journalist Jamal Khashoggi’s murder was “premeditated,” Saudi Arabia’s public prosecutor has said.

-This is a direct admission of Khashoggi’s murder being planned in advance, in contrast to the inconsistent narratives espoused by Saudi Arabia in the days after the disappearance of Saudi defector and Washington Post columnist Khashoggi.
+This is a direct admission of Khashoggi’s murder being planned in advance, in contrast to the inconsistent narratives espoused by Saudi Arabia in the days after the disappearance of the Saudi defector and Washington Post columnist.
 The journalist went missing on October 2 after entering the Saudi consulate in Istanbul to collect some paperwork, and while Saudi Arabia initially claimed innocence about his whereabouts, Turkey’s evidence and increasing international media pressure seem to have cornered the Middle Eastern nation into admitting guilt.

-According to BBC, Saudi Arabia’s state TV announced that the conclusion of the murder being “premeditated” was reached at after a joint task-force including Turkish and Saudi officials found evidence of the same.
-This flies in the face of earlier Saudi admission of the murder resulting from a “fist-fight” or a plan gone awry.
+According to BBC, Saudi Arabia’s state TV announced that the conclusion of the murder being “premeditated” was reached after a joint task force, including Turkish and Saudi officials, found evidence of the same.
+This flies in the face of the earlier Saudi admission of the murder resulting from a “fist-fight” or a plan gone awry.
 There appears to be concrete evidence proving that was not the case, leaving Saudi Arabia with no option but to admit to the murder.
-Even so, crown prince Mohammed bin Salman remains insulated from any direct charges.
+Even so, Crown Prince Mohammed bin Salman remains insulated from any direct charges.

 On Wednesday, a day after he conducted photo ops with Jamal Khashoggi’s eldest son, who is banned from leaving Saudi Arabia, Mohammed bin Salman vowed to reach the bottom of the investigation and punish the guilty.